Proudly Protecting the Town of Aurora and Newmarket

 Carbon monoxide alarms save lives.

-It is mandatory to have a working CO alarm installed outside all sleeping areas in your home.
+It is mandatory to have a working CO alarm installed ON EVERY LEVEL in your home.

 Know the Signs.
 Act Fast.